 Implats is a leading fully integrated Platinum Group Metals (PGMs) producer.
-The Group is structured around six mining operations and Impala Refining Services (IRS), a refining business.
+The Group is structured around seven mining operations and Impala Refining Services (IRS), a refining business.
 Our operations are located on the Bushveld Complex in South Africa, the Great Dyke in Zimbabwe - the two most significant PGM-bearing ore bodies in the world - and the Canadian Shield.
 We have a primary listing on the JSE Limited in South Africa, a secondary listing A2X and a level 1 American Depositary Receipt programme in the USA.
 In 2024, Implats earned its third consecutive inclusion in the S & P Global Sustainability Yearbook 2024.

-Impala Platinum Limited, a subsidiary of Implats, operates a 12-shaft mining complex, concentrators and a smelter near Rustenburg, South Africa.
-It also manages a base metal refinery (BMR) and platinum metals refinery (PMR) in Springs, east of Johannesburg.
-Impala processes PGM- and base metal-bearing ore from its own mining operations, other Group entities in South Africa and Zimbabwe, as well as third-party PGM producers.
+Impala Platinum Limited is a subsidiary of Implats.
+Its operations are comprised of a 10-shaft mining complex, concentrator and smelter near Rustenburg in South Africa, and a base metal refinery (BMR) and platinum metals refinery (PMR) in Springs, east of Johannesburg.
+Impala processes material containing PGMs and base metals from its own mining complex, Group-related companies located within South Africa and Zimbabwe, as well as other third party PGM producers.